US will aggressively enforce trade rules – Ross

 “There is little point to trade agreement that is not honored.”

-But despite recent friction with Canada over dairy and softwood lumber, and with Mexico over sugar, “we do not seek a trade war with anyone, least of all with our fellow citizens of the Americas,” Ross said.
+But despite recent friction with Canada over dairy exports and softwood lumber imports, and with Mexico over sugar imports, “we do not seek a trade war with anyone, least of all with our fellow citizens of the Americas,” Ross said.

-On the softwood lumber dispute, Canada’s Champagne said the US duties were “unfair and unwarranted” and Ottawa is “taking steps to defend our industry.”

-Ross last month announced the US was imposing duties of up to 24 percent on the lumber used in construction after the sides failed to reach an agreement in the 35-year-old dispute over charges Canada subsidizes the industry.
+The US is the least protectionist of any major economy, especially compared to China and Korea, but Ross complained that any US trade action is portrayed in the media as protectionist.

 Please follow our commenting guidelines.